 Just a bit of challenge

 Adding some fresh plants provides enrichment to rabbits’ lives in the form of new smells and tastes.
 But it can easily be turned into some cognitive and behavioural enrichment.
 In the wild, rabbits spend most of their day looking for and eating food.
 In our homes and enclosures, we provide for them.
-However, making foraging more interesting than just eating from a bowl will keep your rabbit busy, can prevent behavioural problems and increase animals’ well-being.
+However, making foraging more interesting than just eating from a bowl will keep your rabbit busy, can prevent behavioural problems and increase the animals’ well-being.

 And it doesn’t have to be complicated on your side.
 Some tips include: